xylix/lean-site-template/README.md

 1. Go to [travis-ci.org/](https://travis-ci.org/) and sign in with your GitHub account.
 1. Once Travis has "synced" all your repositories from GitHub, you should be able to see the "lean-site-template" on your Travis dashboard.
 Click on the "X" beside the repository name, and it should turn into a checkmark.
 ![Dashboard](https://user-images.githubusercontent.com/4016519/34449787-4b4043a4-ecb1-11e7-99d9-1a47f3b18656.png)
-1. Click click on the little gear next to the checkmark; this should take you to the settings page.
+1. Click on the little gear next to the checkmark; this should take you to the settings page.
 1. Scroll down to "Environment Variables".
 Enter GITHUB_TOKEN into the Name field and paste the token you copied before into the Value field.
 Then hit "Add".
 ![Env vars](https://user-images.githubusercontent.com/4016519/34449807-7aac73ba-ecb1-11e7-839f-8fe9ad52584c.png)
 1. Last step!
-Scroll back up to the top of the page and click on the "More options" button on the right, then hit "Trigger build".
+Scroll back up to the top of the page and click on the "More options" button on the right, then hit "Trigger build" and "Trigger custom build" on the popup.
 ![Env vars](https://user-images.githubusercontent.com/4016519/34449795-5e828c4c-ecb1-11e7-8949-af77c97cc5b4.png)

 At this point, you should be able to see a live version of your site at https://YOUR-USERNAME.github.io/lean-site-template/.

-Because we haven't correctly set the base URL yet, the photos will be broken and the layout won't display properly.
-It looks pretty bad!
-No worries: we'll fix this quickly in the next section.
-The important thing here is to make sure that things were set up properly and that the link works.
+**NOTE**: Because we haven't correctly set the base URL yet, the photos may be broken and the layout won't display properly.
+The "Home" button may also be broken.
+If this is the case, no worries: we'll fix this quickly in the next section.
+The important thing here is to make sure that things were set up properly and that we have a way to see the site as we change it.

 Most of the text values are placeholder values for now.
 As we customize the values in the next section, you should be able to see the changes take place immediately.